 Posted by on 01 Nov 2019 , in North America

 Situated in the middle of great valleys, lush temperate rain forest, and an impressive mountain range, Vancouver is a unique city that can offer you the best of both worlds and everything in between.
 While the coming of winter brings skiers and snowboarders alike, you won’t find a shortage of other things that you can do.
-Showcasing the dynamic and electric energy of a cosmopolitan city while surrounding you with amazing landscapes that you can explore, Vancouver has something for everyone no matter the age group, interests, or skillset.
+Showcasing the dynamic and electric energy of a cosmopolitan city while surrounding you with amazing landscapes that you can explore, Vancouver has something for everyone no matter the age group or interest.
 Whether you’re in the mood for restaurant hopping, a quiet night in a cabin, or want to learn a new activity like axe throwing, there’s a myriad of activities to keep you busy.

 Popular tourist sites